bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/functions.rst

   <parameter>: <function>

 Functions are evaluated at rendering time, so the output is passed as the parameter value and then rendered accordingly.

-.. note:: A function

 .. warning:: VERIFY

 List of functions
 -----------------

-.. warning:: WHERE IS THE FULL LSIT OF FUNCTIONS?
-SPECIFY ONLY SOME?
+.. warning:: FULL LIST OF FUNCTIONS?
+WHICH ONES TO SPECIFY?